Dearr-Derah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that displays the 10 newest files in the current directory Display all the lines in the file /etc/passwd that do not contain the pattern bin Write a command that finds all empty files and directories in the current directory and all sub-directories
+Create a script that displays the 10 newest files in the current directory Display all the lines in the file /etc/passwd that do not contain the pattern bin Write a command that finds all empty files and directories in the current directory and all sub-directories Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories